ProAccess/MakeMyHOAok/HOA Cert Program.md

 ### May help bootstrap volunteer recruitment

-As legislation would mandate publishing of the board's rating and the certification status of candidates, association members should become increasingly aware of the potential cost of insufficient participation on the board and the effect of directors' education on dues, likely to induce increased participation.
+As legislation would mandate publishing of the board's rating and the certification status of candidates, association members should become increasingly aware of the potential cost of insufficient participation on the board by qualified directors and the effect of directors' education on dues, likely to induce increased participation.

 <img src="./images-md/ballot-mailer.jpg" width="350" class="float-r">